 Evaluate the personal data inventory of the company to decide who has access to personal data, how it is processed, and how long it is kept.

-Bear in mind the nine key obligations when doing so, specifically the obligations of the agreement, intent restriction, notice, access and correction, accuracy, security, restriction of retention, limitation of transfer, and accountability.
+Bear in mind the nine key obligations when doing so, specifically the agreement’s obligations, intent restriction, notice, access and correction, accuracy, security, restriction of retention, limitation of transfer, and accountability.

-For example, the Consent Requirement requires organizations to obtain permission from an individual before their personal data are collected, used, or released unless an exception exists, while the Notification Requirement requires organizations to inform individuals of the reasons for which the personal data is collected, used or released.
+For example, the Consent Requirement requires organizations to obtain permission from individuals before their personal data is collected, used, or released unless an exception exists.
+In contrast, the Notification Requirement requires organizations to inform individuals of why personal data is collected, used, or released.

 Organizations should be generally conscious of not over-collecting personal data.
-For more information on these obligations, and the various situations that can occur under these obligations, please refer to the Advisory Guidance on Key Principles in the Personal Data Protection
+For more information on these obligations and the various situations under these obligations, please refer to the Advisory Guidance on Key Principles in Personal Data Protection.